Puffin watching was epic from Reykjavik on the speed boat!

 It lived up to its name and even before we got there we saw the puffins flying on and off it at great speed.
 Whilst they can fly their wings are very small so they must beat them 400times a minute to stay aloft.
 They are often very clumsy taking off and landing, but in the water they are incredible swimmers, going down as deep as 60m!

 As we got closer we could see great rafts of them bobbing around in the water.
-At the slowest speed we approached them, careful not to disturb them or get to close.
-From our position we could see them popping out of their burrows.
+At the slowest speed, we approached them, careful not to disturb them or get too close.
+From our position, we could see them popping out of their burrows.
 At the moment they don’t need to feed their young as they are still just an egg!
 Once they have hatched there will be less time for them to float about as raising the chick will be extremely demanding.

 It was a joy watching them come and go from their island homes, and we went to several other spots too, seeing porpoises, eiders, and many other seabirds.
 It is great to see so much wildlife here, proving our waters are still rich and healthy!

-We, Sea Trips Reykjavik, sail every day from the centre of Reykjavik.
+We, Sea Trips Reykjavik, sail every day from the center of Reykjavik.
 Our superyacht was built in 2003 and is extremely comfortable and stable.
 However people react to the ocean differently, so we always have sea sickness tablets on board.
-We also have lots of blankets and ponchos incase you get chilly, though you can always come inside to warm up in our cosy saloons.
+We also have lots of blankets and ponchos in case you get chilly, though you can always come inside to warm up in our cozy saloons.